rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 unrelated to this section (hence, strictly suspended).

 A section would therefore, if suspend-and-resume operations were allowed, consist of multiple subsequent parts that are separate from each other.
-Due to these gaps in between the separate parts, an algorithm would then have no means to treat a section as one entity by grouping all of the section's nodes, which would then be in conflict with the initial requirements.
+Due to these gaps in between the separate parts, an algorithm would then have no means to treat a section as one entity by grouping all of the section's nodes.
+Because of that, suspend-and-resume operations are in conflict with the initial requirements.

 In addition to that, the subsequent parts of a strictly suspended section can also be seen to represent sections of their own.
-Hence, the nodes that would be required in order to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.
-The separate parts can then be understood to represent separate sections.
+Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.
+The separate parts can thus be understood to represent separate sections.

-In short: There does not seem to be reasonable to support such strict suspend-and-resume operations.
+In short: It does not seem to be reasonable to support strict suspend-and-resume operations.

 **CLARIFICATION**
 A section has no gaps.

-Because of that, any node belongs to a section, if it is subsequent to the section's open and presequent to the section's close events.
+Because of that, any node belongs to a section, if it is subsequent to the section's open and presequent to the section's close event.

 **CLARIFICATION**
 Once closed, a section is fully defined/specified.
 That is, because no